aws/sagemaker-python-sdk/README.rst

     # Serializes data and makes a prediction request to the SageMaker endpoint
     response = mxnet_predictor.predict(data)

-    # Tears down the SageMaker endpoint
+    # Tears down the SageMaker endpoint and endpoint configuration
     mxnet_predictor.delete_endpoint()

-The above example will delete endpoint and endpoint configuration at the same time.
-If you want to keep endpoint configuration, you can do the following:
+The example above will eventually delete both the SageMaker endpoint and endpoint configuration through `delete_endpoint()`.
+If you want to keep your SageMaker endpoint configuration, use the value False for the `delete_endpoint_config` parameter, as shown below.

 .. code:: python
+    # Only delete the endpoint and keep the endpoint endpoint configuration
     mxnet_predictor.delete_endpoint(delete_endpoint_config=False)

 Additionally, it is possible to deploy a different endpoint configuration, which links to your model, to an already existing SageMaker endpoint.